KamilleModules/Ekom/doc/database/database.md

                 In the app I'm building, my company uses a code for tagging a product as a novelty.

                 Technically, the codes is the string containing comma separated codes.

+                The codes I personnally used so far are:

+                - n: means the product is a novelty

 - provider_id: fk|null